Codesamp-Rohan/alaric/README.md

 # Alaric

-Alaric is a decentralized peer-to-peer application designed for managing Pear apps and rooms.
+Alaric is a decentralized peer-to-peer application designed for storing Pear apps and rooms.

-It is a lightweight and efficient application built on Hyperswarm and Hypercore technologies.
+It is a lightweight and efficient pear application store built on Hyperswarm and Hypercore technologies.

 Hyperswarm facilitates connections between multiple peers, while Hypercore provides a secure, append-only log for storing globally added apps, rooms on Keet, and premium applications.